Flesh and Fury

-Flesh and Fury is a 1952 American film noir drama sport film directed by Joseph Pevney and starring Tony Curtis, Jan Sterling and Mona Freeman.
+Flesh and Fury is a 1952 American sports film noir directed by Joseph Pevney and starring Tony Curtis, Jan Sterling and Mona Freeman.

 Plot

-Boxing fan Sonya Bartow and manager Pop Richardson are both impressed the first time they see amateur Paul Callan win a fight.
-They are more amazed, and Sonya somewhat appalled, when they discover later that Paul is deaf.
+Boxing fan Sonya Bartow and manager Pop Richardson are impressed when they watch amateur Paul Callan win a fight.
+They later discover that Paul is deaf.

-Pop agrees to train him, even though he's still not quite over the death in the ring of a former protege.
-A romantic relationship begins with Sonya, but she refuses to marry Paul until he's a champion.
-She impatiently pushes Pop to set up a title fight, even if he is not ready yet.
+Pop agrees to train Paul, although Pop is still grieving the loss of a friend who did in the ring.
+Paul begins a romantic relationship with Sonya, but she refuses to marry him until he becomes a champion.
+She pressures Pop to arrange a title fight for Paul, although he may not be ready yet.

-When a reporter, Ann Hollis, comes to interview Paul, she uses sign language.
-Sonya mocks it as a "dummy" language and Paul explains that he has always been reluctant to use it.
-Ann begins seeing Paul socially, takes him to a deaf-children's school and introduces him to her deaf father, a successful architect.
-Sonya drunkenly threatens to kill Ann if she does not leave Paul alone.
+When reporter Ann Hollis interviews Paul using sign language, Sonya mocks it as a "dummy" language and Paul explains that he has always been reluctant to use it.
+Ann begins seeing Paul socially, takes him to a school for deaf children and introduces him to her deaf father, a successful architect.
+Sonya drunkenly threatens to kill Ann if she continues to see Paul.

 A doctor performs an operation that restores Paul's hearing.
 He rushes to Ann's house, but a party there is so noisy that it confuses and overwhelms him.
-Paul goes back to Sonya and is excitedly told that a fight's been arranged with Logan, the champ.
-Paul discovers that Sonya has hidden a telegram from the doctor, explaining that a beating in the ring could cause him to again go deaf.
+Paul returns to Sonya and learns that a fight has been arranged with Logan, the champ.
+Paul discovers that Sonya has hidden a telegram from the doctor that warns that a beating in the ring could cause Paul's deafness to return.

-Sonya bets heavily on the fight, but on Paul to lose.
-The punches he absorbs cause his hearing to fade.
-With all the distracting noise tuned out, Paul rallies to win the fight.
-He reunites with Ann, and is relieved when he can hear her speak.
+Sonya bets heavily on Paul to lose the fight.
+During the fight, the punches that he receives cause his hearing to fade.
+However, with all of the distracting noise silenced, Paul rallies to win the fight.
+He reunites with Ann and is relieved when he can hear her speak.